AdobeDocs/campaign-web.en/help/v8/campaigns/create-campaigns.md

 To create a new campaign, follow these steps:

 1. Click the **[!UICONTROL Campaigns]** menu, and click the **[!UICONTROL Create campaign]** button.
 1. Select the **Template** to use and provide a label for the campaign.
-Campaign templates are pre-configued so that they can be reused for creating new campaigns.
+Campaign templates are pre-configured so that they can be reused for creating new campaigns.
 They are created from the client console.
 [Read more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-orchestration/marketing-campaign-templates.html).
 1. If needed, you can change the **Additional options**.
 See this [section](#campaign-options).
 1. Define the **Schedule** of your campaign.
 The campaign starts when the start date is reached.
 Start and end dates are displayed in the campaign list, and can be used as a filter.
 See this [section](gs-campaigns.md#access-campaigns).